BarshaC/Capstone-ProductSpec/README.md

    * Login
 * Login
    * Confirm email address
-* Feed Screen
+* Stream
-   * Can see guide post with the example of a posted picture of book
+   * Can see guide post with the example of a posted picture of book (first time user)
-   * Click on guide for onboarding
+   * Click on guide for onboarding (first time user)
    * Search for genres of book or name of books to buy/borrow or compose a post to sell a book
    * Get notify if you get the free book
 * Free Book Screen